 - Line dry where possible, or dry inserts on low in the dryer.
 Try using a sock/delicates peg hanger that you can move between indoors and out if necessary.

 - NEVER iron or dry clean nappies

 What makes nappies smell bad?

 Usually the cause of ‘stinky nappies’ is simple – too much washing powder (or possibly an unsuitable brand), not doing a pre-wash, insufficient wash routine.
 Clean Cloth Nappies is a fantastic website with a wealth of knowledge focused on washing of cloth nappies.
 They also have super helpful admins on their Facebook Page to help you troubleshoot.

-More information about strip washing can be found on our Washing Tips n Tricks page.
+More information about strip washing can be found on our Strip Washing & other Trips/Tricks page.